Zapper-fi/protocol/docs/api-intro/api-intro.md

 #### 3) Buy Credits

 Zapper API uses a credit system to manage how many queries an API key can perform.
-Each query made costs a certain amount of credits, and these credits are deducted from the accounts credit balance.
+Each query made costs a certain amount of credits which can be found by visiting [Pricing](/docs/api-intro/pricing).
+All credits spent on API queries are deducted from the accounts credit balance.

 Track usage and purchase additional credits on the [Dashboard](/dashboard).

 :::info

-The Zapper GraphQL API is in beta.
+The Zapper GraphQL API is in alpha.
 If you run into any issues please share your feedback, it is much appreciated.

-If you are a client of the legacy REST API you automatically have access to the new GraphQL endpoints with your exisiting API key, upon sign in to the Zapper Protocol Dashboard.
-You can manage your account on the new [Dashboard](/dashboard), purchase credits for the new GraphQL API, as well as view your legacy REST API credits.
-Log in with the email associated with your exisiting account to gain access.
+If you are a client of the legacy [REST API](https://studio.zapper.xyz/docs/apis/getting-started) you automatically have access to the new GraphQL endpoints with your existing API key.
+Access the new [Dashboard](/dashboard) by signing in with the email associated with your existing account.

-You can also find the legacy REST API documentation [here](https://studio.zapper.xyz/docs/apis/getting-started) however we are asking all existing clients to migrate to the new GraphQL endpoints.
+Please note that the alpha is primarily meant for testing.
+During beta, you will be able migrate your existing legacy credits to use on the new queries as we will ask all existing clients to begin migrating to the new GraphQL endpoints.
+Bulk purchase discounts will also be introduced at this time.

 Please reach out to ops@zapper.xyz if you have any questions.